 To find out more about the project, try the app via Google Play or F-Droid, or check the website on www.antennapod.org.

+To discover the Home screen in detail, have a look at our blog post Making AntennaPod feel more like Home – personalizing the app experience while respecting your privacy.